-When determining whether the credit risk of a financial asset has increased significantly since and analysis, based on the Company's historical experience and informed credit assessment and including forward-looking information.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit losses, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the Company's historical experience and informed credit assessment and including forward-looking information.